dawsbot/essential-eth/readme.md

 - `bytes32`
 - `uint8`

-_Assume any smart-contract method outside the above types will break_
+_Assume all types outside the above types will break for now_

 ```typescript
 import { Contract, jsonRpcProvider, JSONABI } from 'essential-eth';